riccox/meilisearch-ui/README.md

 ## Get start

 > [IMPORTANT] Remember enable CORS in your instance server for this ui domain before using.
+>
+> This version have not achieved responsive design, so mind that only use this app on desktop to gain better experience.

 ### Online use

 There is a live demo 👉 [meilisearch-ui](https://meilisearch-ui.riccox.com), deploy on Vercel.